RPGroup-PBoC/mwc_growth/code/processing/20180617_MBL_37C_RDM_O2_growth/README.md

 # 2018-06-14 Microscopy Growth Measurement

 ## Purpose
 This experiment was performed as a test of the microscopes at MBL.
-HG105 cells constitutively expressing mCherry and YFP were grown on M9 + 0.5% glucose minimal medium.
+HG105 cells constitutively expressing mCherry and YFP were grown on rich defined medium substrate.

 ## Strain Information
 | Location | Plasmid | Genotype | Host Strain | Shorthand |